Identical particle and lepton mass effects in the decay $H\to Z^\ast(\to\tau^+\tau^-)+Z^\ast(\to\tau^+\tau^-)$: Introduction

 There is a multitude of Feynman diagrams that contribute to $H\to\ell\ell\ell\ell$ for massive leptons as for $\ell=\tau^\pm$.
 We divide these into the three classes I, II and III.
 The first class contains the Feynman diagrams that contribute to $H\to\ell\ell\ell\ell$ also in the zero lepton mass case.
 When $m\neq 0$ one has in addition contributions proportional to $g_{H\ell\ell}$ (class II).
 Finally, the class III contributions comprise loop-induced higher order contributions such as $H \to\gamma^\ast\gamma^\ast\to\ell\ell\ell\ell$.
 In Fig.~\ref{htauIII} we present an exemplary diagram for each of the classes.
+Note that class III stands also for NLO radiative corrections which are not considered in this work in order to stay with a semi-analytical approach.
+These corrections are expected to be small compared to the mass effects of $10\%$ (cf.\ Appendix~B).
+The question on how to identify the $\tau$ leptons is dealt with in a honors thesis related to CMS~\cite{Bohenick:2019}.
+The application of the kinematic method presented in this thesis is out of the scope of our paper, but the method gives hope that this identification is feasible.

 The paper is organised as follows.
 In Sec.~2 we concentrate on the discussion of class I contributions where we attempt to clarify several issues concerning identical particle effects in the decay $H\to\ell\ell\ell\ell$, including narrow width effects.
 In Sec.~3 we further analyse lepton mass effects in these decays and provide numerical results for the single angle decay distributions.
-In Sec.~5 we present a summary of numerical results for the many class II contributions.
-In Sec.~6 we give our conclusions.
-The Appendix contains details about the kinematics of the single angle decay distributions.
+In Sec.~4 we present a summary of numerical results for the many class II contributions.
+In Sec.~5 we give our conclusions.
+The Appendices contain details about the kinematics of the single angle decay distributions and about class III contributions.